amkessler/geospatial_unconference_kessler/README.md

 # geospatial_unconference_kessler

-This repo contains materials for my 30-minute presentation on GIS using R at the May 2021 Washington, DC Journalism R "Unconference" hosted by Andrew Ba Tran.
+This repo contains materials for my presentation on introductory GIS using R at the May 2021 Washington, DC Journalism R "Unconference" hosted by Andrew Ba Tran.

 If you would like to clone this repo into an R project in one step to follow along, you can do so by running this line in the console: